LonghaoQian/multi_agent_planning/README.md

 - Heuristic algorithm

-Since the gird given in the problem statement is uniform in term of node and edge costs, the path can be directly calculated by the grid distance.
+Since the gird given in the problem statement is uniform in terms of node and edge costs, the path can be directly calculated by the grid distance.
 Once the start position and the target position are determined, the path is given by the euler distance in the x and y directions.
 The function for this method is `'HeuristicPlanning '` in planner.cpp.

 - Algorithms for complicated scenarios

-If complicated scenarios are requested, such as obstacles, collisions, and varying edge costs, a list of potential methods are suggested:
+If complicated scenarios are requested, such as obstacles, collisions, and varying edge costs, a list of potential methods are suggested to replace `'HeuristicPlanning '`:

 > A* algorithm